zmanian/ZakiWebsite/content/blog/10-year-blockchain.md

 ## Cryptographic Engineering
 - Safe, mature libraries for implementing complex protocols.
 NACL and libsodium aren’t going to cut it.
-Bitcoin-Core’s libsecp256k1 and Isis & Henry’s curve25519- salek are the way forward
+Bitcoin-Core’s [libsecp256k1](https://github.com/bitcoin-core/secp256k1) and Isis & Henry’s [curve25519-dalek](https://github.com/isislovecruft/curve25519-dalek) are the way forward
 - Zero knowledge proof libraries need to be substantially matured.
 Libsnark and the forthcoming STARK work need mature, battle tested domain specific languages and compilers for securely implementing protocols as well as additional research.
 All of the anonymous credentials spaces will yield considerable fruits from being commercialized.
 - We need a verifiable data structures library and standard in every possible programming language.
 - We need signature and other cryptographic systems suitable for low resource devices yet secure enough for blockchain applications